TOM FREY, PRESIDENT

 BELLEVILLE LIVESTOCK MARKET, INC, BELLEVILLE, PA.

-In his spare time, Brian is a recreational private pilot and also tows gliders at all kinds of national and region glider races.
+Brian and his wife, Lisa, live in Belleville and have four children.
+In his spare time, Brian is a recreational private pilot and tows gliders at national and regional glider races.

 JOE GOGGINS, DIRECTOR